Business Analyst Interview Questions and Answers

 - Functional Requirement Specification (FRS)/Functional Requirement Document(FRD)

-A: A Requirement is a targeted solution for achieving certain business objectives.
-It is a statement provided by a stakeholder about what they need in order to solve or respond to a specific business need.
+Ans: A Requirement is a targeted solution for achieving certain business objectives.
+It is a statement provided by a stakeholder about what they need to solve or respond to a specific business need.
 Other than that, every requirement should be clearly documented for further reference.

 - Scope of the project